Avoiding Credit Card Debt Over the Holidays

 It’s easy to get caught up in the excitement of the season and lose track of how much you’ve spent and what you’ve spent it on.
 To help you stay on track, keep a record of everything you purchase—no matter how inexpensive.
 While $10 here and there may not seem like much, it adds up quickly.
 Making a list of your purchases will let you see whether you’re staying on budget and give you an opportunity to make adjustments to your spending if necessary.

-Don’t Treat Your Credit Card Like it’s a Loan
+Don’t Treat Your Credit Card Like a Loan

 While this is a good rule of thumb for any time of year, it’s especially important during the holidays.
 If you only use your card to buy what you have enough cash on hand to pay for, you won’t have to worry about racking up credit card debt because you’ll be able to pay your bill in full when you receive it.

 Since credit cards typically have higher interest rates, using a credit card as a loan until you can pay off your purchase can be a risky and expensive proposition.
-If there’s an item you really want to buy, and the deal is too good to pass up, it’s probably a better idea to find an alternative way to pay for it.
+If there’s an item you really want to buy, and the deal is too good to pass up, you might want to look into alternative ways to pay for it.

 Pay Your Credit Card Bill in Full

-According to the Federal Reserve, in May of 2019, the average interest rate charged on credit card accounts that were assessed interest was 17.14%.
-If you rack up $1,200 in credit card debt, and it takes you five months to pay off your balance, you’ll pay $51 in interest, according to Bankrate’s credit card payoff calculator.
+According to the Federal Reserve, in August 2022, the average interest rate charged on credit card accounts that were assessed interest was 18.43%, while other databases estimate it even higher.
+If you rack up $1,400 in credit card debt, and it takes you five months to pay off your balance, you’ll pay between $65 and $78 in interest on average, according to Bankrate’s credit card payoff calculator.
 Spend more or take longer to repay, and that number goes up.

-By paying your balance in full when you receive your bill, you can save yourself money in interest charges.
-And be sure to pay on time to avoid late fees, which can be as much as $39 a month, depending on how many times you’re late with your payment.
+That might not seem like a lot.
+In fact, it’s the cost of borrowing money, and it’s quite likely a trade you’re willing to make.
+But by paying your balance in full when you receive your bill, you can save yourself money in interest charges.
+And be sure to pay on time to avoid late fees, which can be as much as $41 a month, depending on how many times you’re late with your payment.